FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Preliminary

 where $\Vert\cdot\Vert_p$ is the $\ell_p$ norm of a vector\footnote{For simplicity, without specifying $p$, we use $\Vert\cdot\Vert$ for $\ell_2$ norm.
-Our conclusions in the following sections can be extended to any $\ell_p$ norm with the equivalence of vector norms.}.
-The most popular method to achieve adversarial robustness is to train a model with adversarial samples, which can be formulated as a min-max problem~\cite{goodfellow2014explaining,madry2017towards}:
+Our conclusions in the following sections can be extended to any $\ell_p$ norm with the equivalence of vector norms.}, and $\epsilon$ is the perturbation tolerance. \end{definition} AT trains a model with adversarial examples to achieve adversarial robustness, which can be formulated as a min-max problem~\cite{goodfellow2014explaining,madry2017towards}:

-To solve Eq.~\ref{eq:at}, people usually alternatively solve the inner maximization and the outer minimization.
-While solving the inner maximization, Projected Gradient Descent (PGD) is shown to introduce the strongest robustness in AT~\cite{madry2017towards}.
-However, performing PGD requires multiple iterations of backpropagation through the whole model, which introduces large computational overhead~\cite{wong2020fast,moosavi2019robustness}.
+To solve \cref{eq:at}, people usually alternatively solve the inner maximization and the outer minimization.
+While solving the inner maximization, Projected Gradient Descent (PGD) is shown to introduce the strongest robustness in AT \cite{madry2017towards,wong2020fast,wang2021revisiting}.

+\paragraph{Decoupled Greedy Learning (DGL)} The key idea of DGL is to partition the entire model into multiple non-overlapping small modules.
+By introducing a locally supervised loss to each module, we can load and train each module independently without accessing the other parts of the entire model~\cite{belilovsky2019greedy,belilovsky2020decoupled}.
+This enables devices with small memory to train large models.